 As consumer privacy and data protection laws continue to gain traction across the globe (GDPR, CCPA, etc), the death of cookie-based tracking has been looming for some time.
-As publishers search for a better way to collect quality data, audience-based selling continues to gain popularity.
+While publishers search for a better way to collect quality data, audience-based selling continues to gain popularity.

 This is for good reason, says Tobi Elken, staff writer for MediaPost: “Advertisers are looking for the right audiences, and audiences are considerably more complex than merely accounting for demographics and age.”